wainel/Machine_Learning/README.md

 3. After all objects are assigned, the positions of the k centroids are recalculated.<br>
 4. Steps 2 and 3 are repeated until the positions of the centroids no longer move.<br>

+## PCA Breast Cancer
+Principal Component Analysis (PCA) is a statistical technique used for data reduction without losing its properties.
+It is about obtaining a unique set of orthogonal axes where the data has the largest variance.
+Its main aim is to overcome the dimensionality of the problem.
+The reduction of dimensionality should be such that when dropping higher dimensions, the loss of data is minimum.<br>

+Also, the interpretation of principal components can explain associations among variables that are not visible at first glance.
+It helps analyze the scattering of the observations and recognize the variables responsible for distribution.